 14. Make sure that transitions between ideas, paragraphs, and chapters are smooth

 The concepts, paragraphs, and chapters should all flow smoothly from one to the next.
-You have to make sure there’s a logical connection between different parts of the manuscript.
+Make sure there’s a logical connection between the different parts of the manuscript.

 To connect sentences and paragraphs, use transition words.
 But if you notice that chapters aren’t glued together, you may have a structural issue on your hands.
 This will require more work on your and the writer’s part.